augustin-grosnon/Polygon-projection-demo/README.md

 - `scripts/`: Directory containing JavaScript files:
   - `Polygon.js`: Defines the `Polygon` class with methods to manage polygon points and transformations.
   - `Drawer.js`: Defines the `Drawer` class for handling user interactions and drawing the polygon on the canvas.
-  - `main.js`: Initializes the Drawer and the base Polygon.
+  - `main.js`: Initializes the Drawer, the base Polygon and the listeners.

 ## Setup and running the project